Otocephaly: Prognosis

 Otocephaly describes a spectrum of various manifestations, ranging in severity from severe micrognathia as a part of the Pierre Robin sequence to the cyclopia-holoprosencephaly complex, which is invariably associated with fetal death or death immediately after birth.
 Otocephaly is classified into four groups: (1) agnathia alone; (2) agnathia with holoprosencephaly; (3) agnathia with situs inversus and visceral anomalies; and (4) agnathia with holoprosencephaly, situs inversus, and visceral anomalies.
 Other extracranial malformations include neural tube defects, cephalocele, corpus callosum dysgenesis, renal ectopia, adrenal hypoplasia and rib, vertebral, or cardiac abnormalities.

 Because of the wide range of malformations, outcomes are variable.
-The most severe cases, often called cyclopia-holoprosencephaly complex, are almost invariably lethal, and patients show intrauterine growth retardation, prematurity, and impaired ventilation.
+The most severe cases, often called cyclopia-holoprosencephaly complex, are almost invariably lethal, and patients show intrauterine growth restriction, prematurity, and impaired ventilation.
 Endotracheal intubation is difficult due to severe airway malformations, and only approximately 7 non-holoprosencephaly patients have survived beyond infancy.

 However, the less severe agnathia-otocephaly complex (AOC) has been successfully treated by extensive reconstructive surgery, including reconstruction of the mandible.
 Research indicates that a reasonable quality of life may even be achieved.
 However, the lack of musculature cannot be repaired with current therapies.
 This means swallowing is virtually impossible, so patients will depend on enteral nutrition.
 Researchers are optimistic that transplantation may eventually allow more complete reconstruction of structures affected by AOC.

 In all cases, an expert team, family information, premature birth planning, early gastrostomy and tracheostomy, and a long-term treatment plan are essential to ensure proper patient management.

 History

 Otocephaly was first described in 1717 by Dutch scientist Theodor Kerckring.
 In 1933, evolutionary biologist Sewall Wright performed a study on otocephaly on guinea pigs and gave otocephaly its name.
-The name comes from the Greek-derived New Latin prefix oto- ("ear") and the suffix -cephaly ("head").
+The name comes from the Greek-derived Neo-Latin prefix oto- ("ear") and the suffix -cephaly ("head").

-In 2018, Indian neonatologist Kanwar Singh and his associates described a severe case of otocephaly with cyclopia, agnathia, complete astomia and synotia.
-They termed this severe presentation Kanwar syndrome.
+In 2018, Indian neonatologist Kanwar Singh and his associates described a particularly severe case of otocephaly with cyclopia, agnathia, complete astomia and synotia.
+They dubbed the resulting condition Kanwar syndrome.